 Mississippi State’s Institute for the Humanities hosts this month its final presentation of the fall semester— “What’s up with Higher Education?”––an in-depth review of the current crises and challenges facing higher education in the U.S. and part of the ongoing “Conversations with a Humanist” lecture series.

-Mississippi State’s College of Arts and Sciences has selected four new recipients of the Dean’s Eminent Scholar Awards honoring “exceptionally meritorious faculty who have achieved national recognition and enhanced the quality and stature of academic programs.”
+The College of Arts and Sciences announces three new recipients of the Dean’s Eminent Scholar Awards as well as a faculty mentor award, all honoring “exceptional faculty” whose accomplishments in teaching, research and service have enhanced the quality and stature of Mississippi State’s academic programs.

 A Mississippi State University biological sciences faculty member is using more than half a million dollars in grant funding from the U.S. Department of Treasury to study the ecological impacts of bacteria in the Mississippi Sound and functions of the microorganisms.

 Mississippi State faculty members continue tackling current issues in this fall’s MSU Faculty Book Talk series hosted by the College of Arts and Sciences––this month featuring Gary N. Ervin, professor in MSU’s Department of Biological Sciences.

 A Mississippi State University psychology faculty member is investing in the next generation through a $3.75 million grant to help reengage 16- to 25-year-olds—not currently in school or the workforce—connect to options to brighten their futures.

 Mississippi State’s Theatre MSU presents a hilarious romp through a magical school for its second production of its 60th season.